Emp5r0R/Secure-The-Throne/content/posts/1742404292339-Greenhorn-Walkthrough(HTB)/index.md

 $ww = 'd5443aef1b64544f3685bf112f6c405218c573c7279a831b1fe9612e3a4d770486743c5580556c0d838b51749de15530f87fb793afdcc689b6b39024d7790163';
 ?>
 ```
-- As from the lenght we can say that this is a sha512 hash, So I cracked it using hashcat
+- As from the length we can say that this is a sha512 hash, So I cracked it using hashcat
 ![Pasted image 20241225163840.png](https://github.com/Emp5r0R/Db_of-pics/blob/main/Pasted%20image%2020241225163840.png?raw=true)
 - Using the cracked password I logged in on the greenhorn website as admin, which is cool!
 ![cool](https://media1.tenor.com/m/HR98MsC-pIgAAAAC/cool-i-guess-star-fox.gif)